-The CytoSense cytometer uses a one-dimensional scanning technique to capture particle morphological as well as optical information.
+The CytoSense cytometer uses a one-dimensional scanning technique to capture particle morphological as well as other optical information.
 Forward scattering, side scattering, and up to three fluorescent channels of each particle are sampled at a frequency such that multiple data points are acquired for each channel.
-Analysis of the resulting channel pulse shapes yields details of particle morphology and internal structure that in turn aids taxonomic classification, sometimes to the species level (Dubelaar and Gerritzen, 2000).
+Analysis of the resulting channel pulse shapes yields details of particle morphology and internal structure that can aid in taxonomic classification, sometimes to the species level (Dubelaar and Gerritzen, 2000).
 An optional camera can provide 2-dimensional pictures to further aid analysis.
 The manufacturers claim an exceptionally wide dynamic range of measured particle sizes, from 0.5 m through 800 m.
 The instrument is commercially available packaged for buoy as well as submerged applications to 200 meters depth.
 Thyssen et al (2008) describe a two-month phytoplankton time-series acquired every 30 minutes in the Bay of Marseilles by the submersible "CytoSub" version of the instrument.
 The cytometer was deployed at 2 meters depth at the end of a quay with a cable to provide power and data connection to the instrument.
 Nitrate, nitrite, phosphate, salinity, temperature and wind conditions were also measured at the site.
-From the data they observed fluorescence and abundance changes of seven distinct resolved cell populations coincident with the diel cycle in light, temperature and salinity, as well as in response to strong wind events and resulting hydrologic and nutrient level changes.
+From the data collected fluorescence and changes in abundance of seven distinct resolved cell populations coincident with the diel cycle in light, temperature and salinity, as well as in response to strong wind events and resulting hydrologic and nutrient level changes.

 <<H1>>THE FUTURE